AlvaroEwaffle/Moca/plan.md

 ## **📋 Next Goals:**

+1) **Get user sender messaging account username to store them in the contacts and showing them in the conversations page** This includes getting the details of the conversation.

 1) **Activate the toggle functionality** - so we can decide which conversations will be handled by the Agent.
-This includes getting the details of the conversation.

 2) **Improve agent capabilities** - have a standard response format, something like a JSON:
 ```json